themnvrao76/Instagram-Unfollow-Bot/README.md

 # Instagram-Unfollow-Bot
 This python script will automatic unfollow others and saves your time.
-You just need to change path of chrome driver, then change username and password and you rock!
+You just need to change path of chrome driver and you rock!

 Cheers!